IV Infiltration Lawsuit Experts

 Indeed, our firm very likely handles more IV infiltration and extravasation cases than any other firm in Georgia.
 We know what to look for, and what to do when we find the information we need.

-Mr. Davis is an accomplished IV infiltration malpractice attorney in Atlanta, Georgia.
+Mr. Davis is an accomplished IV infiltration lawsuit attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on IV infiltration malpractice law in Georgia.
-Published on March 16, 2017, last updated on June 27, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 An IV infiltration occurs when a nonvesicant (non-irritating) fluid or medication given intravenously leaks into the surrounding tissue.
 Infiltration can be caused by improper placement of the IV by the healthcare professional, or by dislodgment of the catheter caused by the patient’s movements.